Actindo-AG/Documentation/DataHub/UserInterface/05_DataTypeList.md

 ![Stock Value](../../Assets/Screenshots/DataHub/DataTypes/StockValue.png "[Stock Value]")

 The *Stock Value* data type is used to indicate the number of stock values.
 You can configure the number of decimal places.
-A new target channel for this stock is created in the *Warehouse* module for the inventory assignment.
+A new target scope for this stock is created in the *Warehouse* module for the inventory assignment.
 In the *PIM Basic Set*, the *Stock* attribute has the *Stock value* data type.

 The *DataHub* plugin owns this data type.